Oven Baked Pork Ribs

 Ribs coated in the spice mixture in a white baking dish.

-Step 2: Next place the ribs in a covered baking dish, or on a lined baking sheet.
+Step 2: Next, remove the tough membrane from the back of the ribs.
+Then place the ribs in a covered baking dish, or on a lined baking sheet.
 Rub the ribs with the avocado oil, then evenly sprinkle the spice mixture over the top.
-Cover and bake until tender, 2-3 hours.
+Cover (with a lid or foil) and bake until tender, 2-3 hours.
 If you’re using a baking sheet, wrap the pan tightly with foil.

 Finished ribs with the BBQ sauce broiled in a white baking dish.

 Step 3: When the ribs are tender, increase the oven temperature to broil, and brush the ribs with the barbecue sauce of choice.
-Bake again uncovered until the sauce bubbles and lightly caramelizes on the top of the ribs.
+Broil uncovered until the sauce bubbles and lightly caramelizes on the top of the ribs.

-Slicing the ribs on a wooden cutting board with some bbq sauce on the side.
+Slicing the ribs on a black wooden cutting board with some bbq sauce on the side.

 Step 4: Remove the ribs from the oven and carefully slice them between the bones.
 Serve with more BBQ sauce if desired.